weidmueller/u-os-sdk-quickstart/README.md

 ## Build instructions

-### for the helloworld example:

-- read the doxygen documentation in the html folder, build openssl and mosquitto, first.
+- for the helloworld example, read the doxygen documentation in the html folder and build openssl and mosquitto, first.

 - in VSC's menu, use *Terminal -> Run task...* to select and run the following items:
-    - cmake helloworld
-    - make helloworld
+    - *cmake <name of project\>*
+    - *make <name of project\>*

-Now, your helloworld binary is ready.
+Now, your project binary for the repsective project is ready.

-### for the hello_io_world example:

-- in VSC's menu, use *Terminal -> Run task...* to select and run the following items:
-    - cmake hello_io_world
-    - make hello_io_world

-Now your hello_io_world binary is ready.

-### for the example_flatbuffers:
-- in VSC's menu, use *Terminal -> Run task...* to select and run the following items:
-    - cmake example_flatbuffers
-    - make example_flatbuffers

-Now your example_fb binary is ready.

 ## Debugging on the target device: